Adolescent Counseling: Supporting Teens Through Tough Times

 4. How can parents support therapy progress?

-- Utilizing parent management training resources
+• Use parent management training and coaching resources

 Conclusion: The Transformative Power of Teen Counseling